defenseunicorns/defense-unicorns-hugo-theme/README.md

 Forked from [Docsy](https://www.docsy.dev/docs/), a [Hugo](https://gohugo.io) theme
 for technical documentation.

+Use the [Documentation Template](https://github.com/defenseunicorns/doc-site-template) to build a new product docs site.

 ## Prerequisites

 The following are basic prerequisites for using this theme: